Active phase separation: new phenomenology from non-equilibrium physics: Active phase separation of a conserved scalar order parameter

 We now discuss the new stationary states arising at negative tension.
 We address the case where $\sigma_B<0$ so the Ostwald process is reversed for vapour bubbles.
 The results then depend on whether $\sigma_{\rm cw}$ is also negative.
 The corresponding results for droplets with $\sigma_D<0$ follows as usual via the $(\phi,\lambda,\zeta)\to -(\phi,\lambda,\zeta)$ symmetry.

-Fig.~\ref{fig:phi+-} shows a phase diagram of AMB+, as a function of $\sigma_B$ and $\sigma_{\rm cw}$, found from simulation with noise $D=0.2$.
-Activity causes four distinct types of phase separation that are absent in passive Model B. When $\sigma_B<0$ but $\sigma_{\rm cw}>0$ we find (i) microphase separation and (ii) `bubbly' phase separation (defined below), whereas when $\sigma_B,\sigma_{\rm cw}<0$ we find (iii) microphase separation (of a different character to (i)), and (iv) an `active foam' state.
+Fig.~\ref{fig:phi+-} shows a phase diagram of AMB+, as a function of $\sigma_B$ and $\sigma_{\rm cw}$, found from simulation with noise $D=0.2$ in $d=2$.
+Although the analytical predictions presented in this Section hold equally in $d=3$ so that the same phases are to be expected there, no numerical simulations were performed so far in the literature for this case.
+Activity causes four distinct types of phase separation that are absent in passive Model B. When $\sigma_B<0$ but $\sigma_{\rm cw}>0$ we find ($\mu PS_1$) microphase separation and ($BPS$) `bubbly' phase separation (defined below), whereas when $\sigma_B,\sigma_{\rm cw}<0$ we find ($\mu PS_2$) microphase separation (of a different character to $\mu PS_1$), and ($AF$) an `active foam' state.
 (Technically, the active foam is also microphase separated, but has distinctive structural features, as described below.)
 Numerical studies of the statistics of these phases, in $d=2$, can be found in~\cite{fausti2021capillary,fausti2023}; we briefly summarise the results here.

 Note first though that the sign of $\sigma_{\rm cw}$ strongly affects kinetic pathways as well as the steady-state statistics~\cite{fausti2021capillary}.
 As shown in Fig.~\ref{fig:AMB+microphase-time-evolution}, starting from a fully phase separated state, the system breaks into bubbles via different dynamical pathways when $\sigma_{\rm cw}>0$ or $\sigma_{\rm cw}<0$.
 In the first case, bubbles are nucleated in the bulk and then grow by reverse Ostwald at the expense of the vapour region.
 In the second, the bubbles emerge from the interface and then diffuse away from it.